nf-core/eager/docs/usage.md

 #### `--gatk_ug_keep_realign_bam`

-If provided, this will put into the output folder the BAMs that have realigned reads (with GATK's (v3) IndelRealigner) around possible variants for improved genotyping.
+If provided when running GATK's UnifiedGenotyper, this will put the BAMs into the output folder, that have realigned reads (with GATK's (v3) IndelRealigner) around possible variants for improved genotyping.

 These BAMs will be stored in the same folder as the corresponding VCF files.

 #### `--gatk_ug_gatk_ug_defaultbasequalities`

-Specify a value to set base quality scores, if reads are missing this information.
-Maybe useful if you have 'synthetically' generated reads (e.g. chopping up a reference genome).
-Default is set to -1  which is do not set any default quality (turned off).
-Default: `-1`
+When running GATK's UnifiedGenotyper, specify a value to set base quality scores, if reads are missing this information.
+Might be useful if you have 'synthetically' generated reads (e.g. chopping up a reference genome).
+Default is set to -1  which is to not set any default quality (turned off).
+Default:
+`-1`

 > Modifies GATK UnifiedGenotyper parameter: `--defaultBaseQualities`